EssayOperator playbook

 You cannot order intelligently if you do not know how fast you are selling.
 For two decades, this was the binding constraint on small-business inventory management.
 The point-of-sale system was a closed register that printed receipts.
 The procurement system was a separate spreadsheet.
 The two never met.

 The platform shift came quietly.
-Square, Shopify, Toast, Clover, and Lightspeed now collectively cover the majority of SMB transactions in North America.
-All five expose item-level sales through APIs.
-This means that for the first time in the history of small business, every sold unit can be deducted from inventory in real time, and consumption rates can be computed at the SKU level on a daily basis with machine precision.
+Square, Shopify, Toast, Clover, and Lightspeed now cover a large share of SMB transaction workflows in North America.
+These systems expose item-level sales through APIs or export workflows.
+This means sold units can become machine-readable consumption signals, and consumption rates can be computed at the SKU level on a daily basis.

 Real-time consumption is not just a better data point.
 It changes the math of replenishment.
 With weekly counts, you needed thick safety buffers because the data was stale by definition.
 With daily consumption, you can drive inventory closer to the demand curve without stocking out.
-The economic effect is large: a typical food-service operator running 2-week safety stock can compress to 5-day safety stock with daily POS sync, freeing 60% of the working capital tied up in raw materials.
+In an illustrative food-service model, moving from 2-week safety stock toward 5-day safety stock can free a large share of the working capital tied up in raw materials.

 3. Statistical forecasting hits the middle market